From the EPA’s AQI Technical Assistance Document page 7:

 There is only 1 requirement for a valid NowCast calculation: 2 of the past 3 hourly data points must be valid.

 The Nowcast calculation uses the raw hourly concentrations (not truncated or rounded).
-The Nowcast values are then truncated to the nearest 1 ug/m3 for PM10 or 0.1 ug/m3 for PM2.5.
+The Nowcast values are then truncated to 1 ug/m3 for PM10 or 0.1 ug/m3 for PM2.5.
 This truncated concentration is then converted to AQI using the AQI equation.
 The resulting AQI is rounded to the nearest whole number.

 PM2.5 and PM10 NowCast Calculation